 No need to save files

 If you are always hitting the save button to prevent file losses, the good news is that Google Slides has an auto-save function.
 So every time you do any alteration in your presentation, Slides immediately saves it.
-It’s literally a second by second saving feature.
+It’s a second by second saving feature.

 Personalize your Google Slides

 There are many ways of building a presentation.
-Each person has its ways of giving visual style or uses certain elements to make their slides exactly how they want.
+Each person has its ways of giving visual style or uses specific elements to make their slides exactly how they want.
 That’s the main reason why Google Slides allows you to personalize your experience in the app, using Add-ons.

 If you want to see the available Add-ons, click on the tab that has the same name, located at the top menu bar.
 The G Suite Marketplace popup will open, with all the features add-ons and a search bar.
 Choose those that will turn your presentations more dynamic, and that will fit the purposes you need to fulfill.